pulilab/who-maps/frontend/README.md

 ### Setting up:

 1. yarn
-2. npm install -g webpack
+2. yarn global webpack
-3. npm install -g webpack-dev-server
+3. yarn global webpack-dev-server
-5. npm run serve
+5. yarn serve

 ### Continuous Integration:

-1. npm run test
+1. yarn test
 2. test must end with -spec.js and be placed in the same folder of the package

 ### End to End test

-1. npm run e2e-init ( only first time )
+1. yarn e2e-init ( only first time )
-2. npm run e2e-server (in a separate terminal )
+2. yarn e2e-server (in a separate terminal )
-3. npm run e2e (will run the test )
+3. yarn e2e (will run the test )

 ### Distribution

-1. npm run dist
+1. yarn dist
 2. To be defined with backend guys